 And about how to behave when on a journey.

 Malik related to me from Abu Ubayd, the mawla of Sulayman ibn Abd al-Malik from Khalid ibn Madan who attributed it to the Prophet, may Allah bless him and grant him peace, “Allah, the Blessed and Exalted is kind and loves kindness.
 He is pleased with it and helps you with it as long as it is not misplaced.
 When you ride dumb beasts, stop them in their stopping places, and quicken their pace when the land is barren.
 Travel by night, because the land is traveled faster at night than it is during the day.
 Beware of pitching tents on the road, for it is the path of animals and the abode of snakes.”

-My friends we are all on a journey every day in this life.
+My friends we are all on this journey every day in this life.
 Should we not then behave just as well to those around us in our every day life as we would towards beasts?

 Towards each other especially and even more importantly in these hard conditions of today’s world.

 Allah’s Messenger (peace be upon him) said, “One should do six acts of kindness to another: he should salute him when he meets him, accept his invitation when he gives one, say ‘Allah have mercy on you’ when he sneezes, visit him when he is ill, follow his bier when he dies, and like for him what he likes for himself.”

 Allah’s Messenger (saw) said, “Every act of kindness is “sadaqah (charity), and kindness includes meeting your brother/sister with a cheerful face and pouring water from your bucket into your brother’s/sister’s vessel.”

 We must stop doing things to each other that nullify our identity as believers.
 We must treat other people with kindness and with the charity that Rasul Allah (saw) has shown us and has described to us.